-Today we’ve combined two of my favorite breakfasts, Shakshuka and Chilaquiles and smooshed them together to make our Shakshuka Chilaquiles.
+Today we’ve combined two of my favorite breakfasts, shakshuka and chilaquiles into one awesome breakfast dish to create our Shakshuka Chilaquiles.
 I’ve always been a savory and hearty breakfast kind of person and these two dishes are just that!
-I love the rich, tomato-y goodness of each dish and sort of melded the flavors together.
-There’s a bit of a smoky essence throughout the dish, from both the cumin and chipotle in adobo that I absolutely love; especially paired with creamy eggs and cheese.
-Also, whoever first thought of stirring tortilla chips into luscious sauce to be cooked down, but still maintain its integrity as a chip…you’re a genius!
-That’s all. lol.
-Enjoy! xx, Jenny
+I love the rich, tomato-y goodness of each dish, sort of melded together.
+There’s a nice smoky flavor that’s comes out in the dish, from both the cumin and chipotle in adobo that I absolutely love.
+The acidic tomato based sauce pair really nicely with the creamy eggs and cheese.

 - 1 ½ tablespoons extra-virgin olive oil or grapeseed oil